cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/mod/json/reference/creatures/martialart_json.md

     "You phase-strike %s",
     "<npcname> phase-strikes %s"
 ]
-"movecost_mult" : 0.3       // Any bonuses, as described below
+"movecost_mult" : 0.3,       // Any bonuses, as described below
+"mutations_required": [ "MASOCHIST" ] // List of mutations, at least 1 of which is required to use the technique
 ```

 ### Buffs